How To Cook For The Week: Batch Cooking For Beginners

 - Make sure you’ve got labels (download my free freezer labels by clicking here ) and suitable meal prep containers to fit enough food in for a family portion, and single servings too.

-5. Make sure you have all the ingredients you need.
+- Make sure you have all the ingredients you need.
 Make a shopping list and go shopping, don’t get distracted, only purchase buy what you need!
+Download our grocery list here

-The rule I use is, if I’m shopping for a month I check to see how many weeks are in that month and multiply the ingredients by that many weeks.
+The rule when batch cooking for families is to check to see how many weeks are in that month and multiply the ingredients by that many weeks.
 So, for instance, if I usually use a 1x 400g tin of chopped tomatoes in a spaghetti bolognese portion and there were five weeks in the month, I’d put five tins of tomatoes on my shopping list.

 I find it easier to cook an enormous big batch of one meal and freeze it, than spending a whole afternoon preparing a month’s worth of meals, but you do whatever you find suits you best.